pelagios/recogito-geonames-packager/README.md

 ![Screenshot](screenshot.png)

 Fill the gazetteer properties.
-You are free to select an identifier, short name, full name, and short code and colour of your choice.
+You are free to select an identifier, short name, full name, short code and colour of your choice.
 For the URL pattern, use the following (Recogito uses this to truncate the gazetteer URIs in the UI for display purposes):